Current situation - Russian Federation

 The country is also celebrating its entry into the eurozone, and the finance minister and the head of the central bank in Zagreb symbolically withdrew euros from an ATM, Croatian media reported.

 On Sunday, the single European currency, the euro, also started to apply in Croatia.
-Finance Minister Marko Primorac celebrated this step with Governor Vujčič and both withdrew 50 euros from the ATM. „I am proud that in less than ten years since joining the European Union, we have achieved another strategic goal and that Croatia is also a member of the Eurozone from today," he said according to station N1 Primorac, saying that the euro represents "firm foundation of stability" in the present "tumultuous times".
+Finance Minister Marko Primorac celebrated this step with Governor Vujčič and both withdrew 50 euros from the ATM.
+“I am proud that in less than ten years since joining the European Union we have achieved another strategic goal and that Croatia is now a member of the euro area," he said according to station N1 Primorac, saying that the euro represents "a solid foundation for stability" in the present "turbulent times".
 Vujčić described the possibility of withdrawing euros from a Croatian ATM as "great feeling".
-"We will be more resistant to crises and more attractive for investment and business," he added.
+"We will be more resilient to crises and more attractive for investment and business," he added.

 Share via: